ECB's Makuch says Cyprus bailout trustworthy

 Following the agreement, the ECB Governing Council said it would allow further Emergency Liquidity Assistance (ELA) for Cyprus’ banks, having threatened last week to cut them off if Cyprus failed to agree on a bailout by Monday.

-“The condition to relaunch ELA for Cyprus was a program which is trustworthy, and the fact that we decided to launch ELA means that this program is trustworthy,” Makuch, who is also the head of Slovakia’s central bank, said in response to reporters’ questioJozef Makuchns on Tuesday.
+“The condition to relaunch ELA for Cyprus was a programme which is trustworthy, and the fact that we decided to launch ELA means that this programme is trustworthy,” Makuch, who is also the head of Slovakia’s central bank, said in response to reporters’ questions on Tuesday.